14 Walkthrough 8: Predicting student pass/fail outcomes using supervised machine learning

 ## per-operation grouping (`?dplyr::dplyr_by`) instead.

-Now join all of the data we’ll use for our modeling: students, assessments_joined, and interactions_summarized.
+Now join all of the data you’ll use for modeling: students, assessments_joined, and interactions_summarized.

 Use left_join() twice, assigning the resulting output the name students_and_interactions.

 As suggested above, a key step in supervised machine learning is splitting data into “training” and “testing” datasets.
 You’ll be using the training dataset to train the model.
 Then you’ll use the test dataset to evaluate the model’s performance.
-You’ll try the model you trained earlier, but this time on new test data by using predictor variables to predict an outcome.
+You’ll try the model you trained earlier, but this time on new test data.
 The outcome in this walkthrough is students passing the course in question.

-We’ll split the dataset into training and testing sets using an 80-20 split.
+You’ll split the dataset into training and testing sets using an 80-20 split.
 Generally, a split like this is appropriate with a larger dataset; for smaller datasets, something closer to a 50-50 split may be more appropriate.
-We’ll also conduct a stratified sample using the outcome variable — here, pass; this is generally a good practice (Boehmke & Greenwell, 2019).
+You’ll also conduct a stratified sample using the outcome variable — here, pass.
+Stratifying means that the training and testing sets will each contain roughly the same proportion of students who passed and didn’t pass as the full dataset does.
+Without stratification, a random split could end up with very different pass rates in training and testing, which would muddy your evaluation.
+Stratification is generally a good practice (Boehmke & Greenwell, 2019).

 set.seed(2025) # As this step involves a random sample, setting the seed ensures the same result for pedagogical purposes